Is Ushuaia worth it?

 It is easy to reach with daily flights from Buenos Aires.

-There are also regular flights from El Calafate if you’d like to make this part of a larger Patagonia itinerary.
+There are also regular flights from El Calafate if you’d like to visit as part of a larger Patagonia itinerary.

 How to get around Ushuaia?

-Check rental rates here.
-And always stay open to small local agencies that might not have an office at the airport, they’re often cheaper!
+And always stay open to small local agencies that might not have an office at the airport, they’re often cheaper and just as good.

 But do you NEED a car?